tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 # Introduction

-TLS 1.2 is in widespread use and can be configured such that it provides good security properties.
+TLS 1.2 {{TLS12}} is in widespread use and can be configured such that it provides good security properties.
 However, this protocol version suffers from several
 deficiencies:

 1. While application layer traffic is always encrypted, most of the handshake messages are not encrypted.
 Therefore, the privacy provided is suboptimal.

 2. The list of cryptographic primitives specified for the protocol, both in-use primitives and deprecated ones, includes several primitives that were a source for vulnerabilities throughout the years, such as RSA key exchange, CBC cipher suites, and problematic finite-field Diffie-Hellman group negotiation.
-See the {{sec-considerations}} Section for elaboration.
+See {{sec-considerations}} for elaboration.

 3. The original protocol, as-is, does not provide security (cite Renegotiation attack).
 Rather, some extensions are required to provide security.